SNIA/Swordfish-API-Emulator/README.md

   - Task Service
   - Event Service

-- The Account Service is implemented to only authenticate: <br>
+- The Account Service is implemented to only authenticate:

-Username:  Administrator <br>
+  Username:  Administrator

   Password: Password

 - The emulator supports both Basic Authentication as well as Sessions.
 For an overview of how to use sessions, see the "Redfish Schools Sessions" video here: https://www.youtube.com/watch?v=qpVvKX_bkVQ